-After listening to a ballad from a solo rock guitarist “Father Time”, by Richie Sambora, I was intrigued by the lyrics.
-The song about the loss of a loved one.
+After listening to a ballad from rock guitarist “Father Time” by Richie Sambora, I was intrigued by the lyrics.
+The song is about the loss of a loved one.

 With terminal illness prevalent in our society today, I’m sure this hits home for everyone.

 As I pondered this project, I noted the title “Father Time” could have at least two distinct meanings:

 - Father Time – The old man, manager of life and time depicted in so many literary readings of our days, or

 - Father-Time – Time spent with the male parent in our lives.
 Father-Time—the precious human memories we get so few of in our limited time upon this planet.

 So, I took both of those contexts and mashed them into my writing “Father Time.”